midnightntwrk/midnight-wallet/README.md

 `wallet-core/src/main/scala/io/iohk/midnight/wallet`
   - `clients` - Implementation of interaction with external services
   - `js` - Interoperability with Javascript
-  - `services` - Service layer that depends on clients and exposes only domain types
+  - `services` - Interfaces of services that wallet core uses, that can be independently developed and reused
   - `util` - Utilities that can be used by many layers and aren't domain specific
   - `Wallet.scala` - Implementation of the main business logic

+`wallet-engine/src/main/scala/io/iohk/midnight/wallet/engine`
   - `WalletBuilder.scala` - Dependency injection and instantiation of the `Wallet` class

 `blockchain/src/main/scala/io/iohk/midnight/wallet`
-  - `blockchain` - Domain model of the wallet
+  - `blockchain` - Blockchain model used by the wallet
-    - `services` - Interfaces of services that wallet core uses, that can be independently developed and reused

 `ogmios-sync/src/main/scala/io/iohk/midnight/wallet/ogmios`
-  - `sync` - Implementation of the `SyncService` from `blockchain` module using the Ogmios protocol
+  - `sync` - Implementation of the `SyncService` from `wallet-core` module using the Ogmios protocol

+`ogmios-tx-submission/src/main/scala/io/iohk/midnight/wallet/ogmios`
+  - `tx_submission` - Implementation of the `TxSubmissionService` from `wallet-core` module using the Ogmios protocol

 `[wallet-core|wallet-engine|blockchain|ogmios-sync|ogmios-tx-submission]/src/test` - Same projet structure as `main` sources. `Spec` suffix is added to test corresponding classes and `Stub` suffix is added to create stubs that can be used by other unit tests